worldline/observability-workshop/docs/workshop.md

 #### Validation

-Open the [Eureka](https://cloud.spring.io/spring-cloud-netflix/) website started during the infrastructure setup.
+✅ Open the [Eureka](https://cloud.spring.io/spring-cloud-netflix/) website started during the infrastructure setup.
+The following instances should be registered with Eureka:

+* API-GATEWAY
+* EASYPAY-SERVICE
+* FRAUDETECT-SERVICE
+* MERCHANT-BACKOFFICE
+* SMARTBANK-GATEWAY

+> aside positive
+>
-* If you run this workshop on your desktop, you can go to this URL: http://localhost:8761.
+> If you run this workshop on your desktop, you can go to this URL: [http://localhost:8761].
-* If you run it on GitPod, you can go to the corresponding URL (e.g., https://8761-worldline-observability-w98vrd59k5h.ws-eu114.gitpod.io) instead.
+> If you run it on GitPod, you can go to the corresponding URL (e.g., https://8761-worldline-observability-w98vrd59k5h.ws-eu114.gitpod.io) instead by going into the `PORTS` view.

-You can now reach our platform to initiate a payment:
+🛠️ You can now access our platform to initiate a payment:

 ```bash
 $ http POST :8080/api/easypay/payments posId=POS-01 cardNumber=5555567898780008 expiryDate=789456123 amount:=25000
 ```

-You should get the following content:
+✅ You should get the following content:

 ```bash
 HTTP/1.1 201 Created